mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 Seed ID.

 An alternative to mnemonics, seed files provide yet another way of representing your seed.
-They bear the extension '.mmseed' and are generated exactly the same way as mnemonic files:
+They bear the extension `.mmseed` and are generated exactly the same way as mnemonic files:

 	$ mmgen-walletconv -o seed